KevinJump/uSync-Legacy/Jumoo.uSync.Audit/readme.md

 Umbraco Developer Audit
 -

-Audit logs for all the back office developery stuff - Answeing the age old question *"just who did change that property on that doctype the other day?"*
+Audit logs for all the back office developery stuff - Answering the age old question *"just who did change that property on that doctype the other day?"*

 Tracks changes between what has just been saved and a cached version of what was there before.